LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/mode_2.rst

    mode(Mode, NumberOfProofs)

 Most predicates can be used with several instantiations modes.
-This directive enables the specification of each instantiation mode and the corresponding number of proofs (not necessarily distinct solutions).
+This directive enables the specification of each :ref:`instantiation mode <predicates_mode_instantiation>` and the corresponding :ref:`number of proofs <predicates_mode_number_of_proofs>` (not necessarily distinct solutions).
 You may also use this directive for documenting grammar rule non-terminals.

 Template and modes
 ------------------